Quickstart

 # List userscurl http://localhost:4280/api/users

-Section titled “Using Path Parameters”Match dynamic path segments with patterns:
+Section titled “Using Path Parameters”Match dynamic path segments:

 Section titled “Adding Delays”Simulate network latency: